bachtran02/bachtran02/README.md

 # Welcome!

-I'm Peter, a Computer Science student at UC Berkeley.
-I’m passionate about coding, especially when it comes to building tools that make life easier.
-In my free time, I contribute to open-source projects and connect with fellow programmers.
+I’m Bach Tran, a Computer Science senior at UC Berkeley who enjoys building tools with code that make life simpler.
+Outside of class, I contribute to open-source projects and connect with fellow programmers.
+I’m actively exploring new career opportunities, and you can view my [resume here](https://github.com/bachtran02/bachtran_resume/blob/main/assets/bachtran_resume.pdf).

-My home lab setup includes a Raspberry Pi 5, a Pi 4, and a VPS in Los Angeles, where I'm constantly exploring new self-hosting possibilities.
-Check out my setup [here](https://github.com/bachtran02/homelab-config) and visit my website at [bachtran.dev](https://bachtran.dev)!
+Beyond software, I’m an avid homelabber.
+My setup includes a self-built PC, a Raspberry Pi 5, a Pi 4, and a virtual server in Los Angeles, all running Ubuntu!
+I enjoy tinkering with self-hosting projects and exploring new infrastructure setups.
+You can explore my configurations on [GitHub](https://github.com/bachtran02/homelab-config) or visit my personal site at [bachtran.dev](https://bachtran.dev).

 <img src="/assets/cat.gif" width="200px" height="200px" align="right" alt="Bongo Cat">